-By Madeleine Catherine.
+By Cyrielle Marjolaine.
 Diagram.
-Publised at Saturday, December 23rd 2017, 20:46:14 PM.
+Published at Monday, October 02nd 2017, 09:03:01 AM.
 Most of the electrical symbols can be changed in their appearance, styles and colors according to users requirements.
 Electrical symbols are used to represent various electrical and electronic devices in a schematic diagram of an electrical or electronic circuit.

-By Valentine Sybille.
+By Lydie Honorine.
 Circuit.
 Published at Wednesday, August 30th 2017, 07:26:36 AM.
 When a voltage is applied across a conductor, a current will begin to flow.
 The ratio between voltage and current is known as resistance.
 For most metallic conductors, the relationship between voltage and current is linear.

-By Alix Loane.
+By Madeleine Catherine.
 Circuit.
 Published at Tuesday, August 29th 2017, 06:39:51 AM.
 Voltage and current sources can be independent or dependent.
 Their respective circuit symbols.
 Independent sources are usually shown as a circle while dependent sources are usually shown as a diamond-shape.
 Independent sources can have a DC output or a functional output; some examples are a sine wave, square wave, impulse, and linear ramp.
 Dependent sources can be used to implement a voltage or current which is a function of some other voltage or current in the circuit.
 Dependent sources are often used to model active circuits that are used for signal amplification.